Multiple collapsed cupolas in church ruins of Antigua

 You can however do the Pacaya volcano to get a smaller dose of volcano experience.

-If you are still set on doing the full Acatenango, then you could fit it in like this:
+If you are still set on doing the full Acatenango, then your 3 day Antigua Guatemala Itinerary will look something like this:

 How to get to Antigua?